Monday, January 24, 2011

 • John mentions many examples of believers who believed in Jesus' name, that He was/is the savior, the messiah, the son of God, or Lord.

 Scripture is full of many truths.
-Many of these truths can be called good news stories or the gospel.
-If I was asked to pinpoint or define the essential gospel, I think I would want to start with the gospels and try to be faithful to the gospel that Jesus and His disciples preached.
+Many of these truths are good news messages.
+When talking about the gospel of Jesus, I want to be faithful to the gospel according to the gospels, and to the gospel that Jesus and His disciples preached.

 Related Posts: